On Computing the Maximum Parsimony Score of a Phylogenetic Network: Preliminaries

 When we refer to a \emph{phylogenetic network}, it can be either rooted or unrooted.
 We use $V(N)$ and $E(N)$ to denote, respectively, the node and edge set of a phylogenetic network~$N$.
 To simplify notation, we use the notation $(u,v)$ for a directed as well as for an undirected edge between~$u$ and~$v$.
 A phylogenetic network is \emph{binary} if each node has total degree at most~3 and (in case of a rooted network) the root has outdegree~2 and all reticulations have outdegree~1.

 The \emph{reticulation number} of a phylogenetic network~$N$ can be defined as $|E(N)|-|V(N)|+1$.
 Hence, the reticulation number of a rooted binary network is simply the number of reticulation nodes.
 A \emph{rooted phylogenetic tree} is a rooted phylogenetic network with no reticulation nodes, i.e. with reticulation number~0.
-A \emph{biconnected component} of a phylogenetic network is a maximal biconnected subgraph.
+A \emph{biconnected component} of a phylogenetic network is a maximal biconnected subgraph \leo{(i.e. a biconnected subgraph that is not contained in a larger biconnected subgraph)}.
 A phylogenetic network is said to be a \emph{level}-$k$ network if each biconnected component has reticulation number at most~$k$, \cs{and at least one biconnected component has reticulation number exactly~$k$}.

-\leo{A rooted phylogenetic network~$N$ is said to be \emph{tree-child} if each non-leaf node has a child that is not a reticulation and~$N$ is said to be \emph{time-consistent} if there exists a ``time-stamp'' function~$t:V(N)\rightarrow\NN$ such that for each edge~$(u,v)$ holds that $t(u)=t(v)$ if~$v$ is a reticulation and $t(u)<t(v)$ otherwise \cite{BSS06}.}
+A rooted phylogenetic network~$N$ is said to be \emph{tree-child} if each non-leaf node has a child that is not a reticulation and~$N$ is said to be \emph{time-consistent} if there exists a ``time-stamp'' function~$t:V(N)\rightarrow\NN$ such that for each edge~$(u,v)$ holds that $t(u)=t(v)$ if~$v$ is a reticulation and $t(u)<t(v)$ otherwise \cite{BSS06}.

 If~$F$ is a finite set and~$p\in\NN$, then a $p$-state \emph{character} on~$F$ is a function from~$F$ to~$\pp$.
 A $p$-state character is \emph{binary} if~$p=2$.
 Let~$\alpha$ be a $p$-state character on~$X$ and~$N$ a phylogenetic network on~$X$.
 Then, a $p$-state character~$\tau$ on~$V(N)$ is an \emph{extension} of~$\alpha$ to~$V(N)$ if $\tau(x)=\alpha(x)$ for all~$x\in X$.
 Given a $p$-state character~$\tau$ on~$V(N)$ and an edge~$e=(u,v)$ of~$N$, the \emph{change} $c_\tau(e)$ on edge~$e$ w.r.t.~$\tau$ is defined as: